AlexT101/battlecode26/README.md

 # Overview

-Competed in Battlecode 2026, placing top 6 at US Qualifiers and top 12 at Finals.
+Competed in MIT Battlecode 2026, placing top 6 at US Qualifiers and top 12 at Finals.

+Battlecode is a month-long programming competition where teams iteratively design and develop AI algorithms to control virtual robots in a fast, turn-based strategy game.
+This year’s theme involved warring rat factions fighting over territory, resources, and survival, all while contending with erratic NPC cats.

 All bot code can be found under `/src`.
-Battlecode has 4 main tournaments, including two sprint tournaments, the qualifier tournament, and the final tournament.
+Battlecode has 4 main tournaments, including 2 sprint tournaments, the qualifier tournament, and the final tournament.
 My bots initially had fun food-themed names (I competed as team food), but I renamed the files for clarity.

 | Name | Description |